davin12345678910/real-world-alt-text/README.md

-# real-world-alt-text
+# Real-World-Alt-Text
-# Authors: Davin Win Kyi, Jae Lee, Arvind Manivannan
+## Authors: Davin Win Kyi, Jae Lee, Arvind Manivannan

 ## Purpose of our system:
 Real-world-alt-text is a system made by our good friends at the Makeability Lab: Davin Win Kyi, Arvind Manivannan and